Vercator™ software - automatic registration and 3D point cloud processing

-The Vercator™ software toolkit greatly improves the processing of 3D point cloud data by making it faster, easier and more robust.
+Vercator™ software greatly improves the processing of 3D point cloud data by making it faster, easier and more robust.
 Point clouds are created by 3D scanners and can be used to create visual models of everything from geographic terrain to the built environment, or any object within them.
-Created by a UCL spin-out team, Vercator technology lowers the barriers to onsite data capture, accelerates alignment and makes downstream analysis more convenient.
+The technology behind Vercator software was spun-out of UCL, and lowers the barriers to onsite data capture, accelerates alignment and makes downstream analysis more convenient.
 The software improves the time-consuming scanning phase and simplifies the reality capture process through:

 Improving cost efficiencies

 The graph below indicate how Vercator software improves on conventional alignment processing techniques.
 The software is currently available as a desktop platform with a cloud version set for release early in 2019.

 The red paths represent typical current methods widely used in the market today.

 Vercator software has been developed initially for the construction industry where it is being used in a trial programme by BIM professionals.
 As the need to prevent and correct construction errors onsite becomes more pressing, the convenience of downstream data analysis with faster and verifiable information is sure to be welcome by users.
 Highly encouraging feedback indicates that the first commercial release, scheduled for June 2018, will be a potentially game-changing service, both within the sector and beyond.

 With its ground-breaking technology advance Vercator users achieve state-of-the-art measurement accuracy and benefit through significantly improved cost and process efficiencies.
 This means less time staging a scan, less time extrapolating the data, yet still yielding reliable and accurate results

 The software is also compatible with all common data sources and formats, making it simple to integrate into your current workflow.